danielshaowers/danielshaowers.github.io/_posts/intro.md

 [Head to the readme](https://github.com/poole/hyde#readme) to learn more.

 ### Chess
 I got into chess after watching the Queen's Gambit in December 2020.
 Since then, I've been studying pretty intensely.
 Most notably by watching some youtubers like Daniel Naroditsky's speedrun, the Botez sisters, and Gothamchess.
-I've also been reading up on